Giftbit/Lightrail-API-V2-Docs/docs/wallet.md

 <br/>

 Lightrail enables the ability to easily attach Value to your customers.
-This can be done from Webapp, REST API, or during a checkout transaction step.
+This can be done from web app, REST API, or during a checkout transaction step.

 #### Manually Attach

-For example, in the Webapp you can search for Contact and select “Attach Value”.
+For example, in the web app you can search for Contact and select “Attach Value”.
 This can be a newly created on-demand Value or an existing Value.
 A good example of this would be a user contacting Customer Support to report an issue they were having with purchasing a product.
 A Customer Support representative could look up the user, and immediately attach a Value (say 15% off their next purchase) to their account from a “Customer Support Issues Program”.

 #### Programatically Attach